mu6m/serverless-captcha/readme.md

 # serverless captcha

-a self-hosted serveless rust server for creating captcha's **it does not need a database at all**
+self-hosted serveless rust server for creating captcha's **it does not need a database at all**

 currently generates text-images captchas